OROPHARYNGEAL AIRWAY (OPA)

 Fitting over the tongue, the J-shaped device known as the OPA holds the soft hypopharyngeal structures, along with the tongue, to keep them from the pharynx’s posterior wall.
 Individuals who risk airway obstruction due to the tongue or an upper airway muscle are benefited by the OPA.
 If properly sized and inserted, the OPA will properly align with the glottis opening.

-The OPA can stimulate aspiration, vomiting, and gagging, which is why you should not use it in individuals who are semiconscious or unconscious.
+The OPA can stimulate aspiration, vomiting, and gagging, which is why you should not use it in individuals who are semiconscious or conscious.
 Check if the patient has a gag reflex; if so, avoid using the OPA.

 NASOPHARYNGEAL AIRWAY (NPA)